boostorg/hana/doc/tutorial.md

 - `boost::mpl::integral_c`\n
   See `boost::hana::ext::boost::mpl::IntegralC`.
 - `boost::fusion::{deque,list,tuple,vector}`\n
-  They are models of `Sequence`, and hence can be used like Hana's `Tuple` in algorithms.
+  They are models of `Sequence`, and hence can be used like `hana::tuple` in algorithms.
 However, Fusion has several bugs that make these adapters slightly explosive to use (sometimes things may fail without apparent reason).
 - `boost::tuple`\n
   Model of `Sequence`.
-It can be used like Hana's `Tuple` in algorithms.
+It can be used like `hana::tuple` in algorithms.

 @subsection tutorial-ext-std The standard library